firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=c&rss=1).

-The last time downloaded was found to be dated: Tue Jun  9 22:54:15 UTC 2015.
+The last time downloaded was found to be dated: Wed Jun 10 00:00:14 UTC 2015.

 The ipset `php_commenters` has **403** entries, **403** unique IPs.